HausBrunner/jbinverters.com/SERVER_TROUBLESHOOTING_GUIDE.md

 # Server Troubleshooting Guide for JBInverters

-## Problem: Server Keeps Crashing on Port 3000
+## Problem 1: Server Keeps Crashing on Port 3000

 ### Root Cause
 The server was experiencing a crash loop because PM2 was configured to run in production mode (`npm start`) instead of development mode with nodemon (`npm run dev:nodemon`).